 All three species of plantain contain a large amount of mucilage, which gives them emollient, expectorant, antitussive, and bechic properties; tannin, to which they owe their astringent, hemostatic, and cicatrizant properties; pectin; and chromogenic glycosides (aucubine and catalpol), with anti-inflammatory and antiseptic properties.

 The common plantain contains phenolic acids, flavonoids, choline, and noscapine, an alkaloid with antispasmodic and antitussive properties.
-Plantain soothes and dries simultaneously due to the combined action of mucilage (emollient, soothing) and tannin (astringent, which produce desiccation and constriction).
-This gives plantain an overall anti-inflammatory effect, which is useful for healing many respiratory and digestive mucous membrane afflictions.
+Plantain soothes and dries simultaneously due to the combined action of mucilage (emollient, soothing) and tannin (astringent, which produces desiccation and constriction).
+This gives plantain an anti-inflammatory effect and helps heal many respiratory and digestive mucous membrane afflictions.
 These are their principal applications:

 - Respiratory disorders: Acute or chronic bronchitis, bronchial catarrh, asthma.
-The plantain thins secretions, easing their elimination, and reducing the inflammation of the bronchial mucous membrane, and ease coughs.
-The plantain has been used against pulmonary tuberculosis and pneumonia as a complement to their specific treatment.
-Among these plants, the common plantain is the one with more potent antitussive properties.
+Plantain thins secretions, easing their elimination, reducing the inflammation of the bronchial mucous membrane, and easing coughs.
+It has been used against pulmonary tuberculosis and pneumonia to complement their specific treatment.
+Among these plants, the common plantain has more potent antitussive properties.

-- Mouth and throat disorders applied in gargles and mouth rinses.
-The plantain is recommended in the case of stomatitis, gingivitis, pharyngitis, tonsilitis, and laryngitis.
-The plant’s active components reduce the inflammation, heal itching and throat irritation, and alleviate coughing from whooping cough.
+- Mouth and throat disorders are treated with gargles and mouth rinses.
+Plantain is recommended for stomatitis, gingivitis, pharyngitis, tonsilitis, and laryngitis.
+The plant’s active components reduce inflammation, heal itching and throat irritation, and alleviate coughing from whooping cough.

 - Digestive disorders: colitis, aerocolia (gas in the colon), abdominal distension caused by an excess of gas or bad digestion, intestinal putrefaction, diarrhea, dysentery, chronic constipation with inflammation of the large intestine.